qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

    Text settings - Text tab

-In the |text| :guilabel:`Text` tab, you can set for each label:
+In the |text| :guilabel:`Text` tab, you can set:

 * the :guilabel:`Font`, from the ones available on your machine
-* the :guilabel:`Style`: along the common styles of the font, you can set whether the text should be underlined or strikeout
+* the :guilabel:`Style`: along with the common styles of the font, you can set whether the text should be underlined or striked through
 * the :guilabel:`Size` that can be in :guilabel:`Points`, :guilabel:`Pixels`,
-  :guilabel:`Millimeter`, :guilabel:`Map units`, :guilabel:`Meters at scale`,
+  :guilabel:`Millimeters`, :guilabel:`Map units`, :guilabel:`Meters at scale`,
   or :guilabel:`Inches`
 * the :guilabel:`Color`
 * and the :guilabel:`Opacity`.